To assist the Service in the implementation of the Our People Matter strategy, a Workplace Champions Program has been established.

 Network co-ordination and engagement

-Safety & Wellbeing will manage the overall co-ordination of the network, including the recording and reporting of PWC and Workplace Champion positions.
+Communications, Culture and Engagement will manage the overall co-ordination of the network, including the recording and reporting of PWC and Workplace Champion positions.

 PWC’s and Workplace Champions will receive training and development along with a champion’s toolkit to support knowledge transfer and sharing of information.

-An initial face-to-face induction for the roles will be provided with follow-up engagement occurring throughout the year, both via face-to-face and remotely.
+An initial induction for the roles will be provided with follow-up engagement occurring throughout the year, both via face-to-face and remotely.

 This role is not transferrable, if the person was to move out of the area of responsibility, a new EOI process will need to occur.